brianhie/secure-dti/docs/demo.md

 ## Prepare data for input to neural network algorithm

-We want to balance our positive interactions with equal number of drug-target pairs that are not interactive (our negative set).
-To do this, we can randomly pair drugs and targets without positive interactions.
+We want to balance our positive interactions with an equal number of drug-target pairs that are not interactive (our negative set).
+To do this, we can randomly pair drugs and targets and assume they do not interact (which is true most of the time).

 To generate a better negative set, we can also preserve the degree distributions of the drugs/targets, so that a drug or a target is equally represented in the negative set as it is in the positive set.
 This helps prevent a model from, e.g., simply learning to label as positive any drug-target pair with a drug that is frequently seen in the positive set but rarely seen in the negative set.